adam2392/tng_tvb/README.md

     Download files from here for peakdetection
     https://gist.github.com/sixtenbe/1178136

+To get setup using TVB, it is probably best to use Anaconda.

+TBD

 ## Installing
 To install this, just simply clone from github repo along with the prerequisite files.